PacificBiosciences/mitorsaw/docs/user_guide.md

 # Output files
 ## Phased mitochondrial VCF
-The primary output from Mitorsaw is a phased mitochondrial VCF following [VCF v4.5 specifications](https://samtools.github.io/hts-specs/VCFv4.5.pdf).
+The primary output from Mitorsaw is a phased mitochondrial VCF.
 This file includes both homoplasmic and heteroplasmic variation, which can be identified by the genotype (GT) field.
 The VCF file currently includes the following fields for each variant: